 A few prints are also available in the Laughing Mantis Studio Zazzle store.

 Most of my childhood and teenage years were spent thinking I would someday be an artist of some sort.
 Then I had two amazing teachers in biology who set me squarely on the path to becoming a scientist.
 After many many years of studying and training, I finally ended up with a PhD studying the genetics of heart development.
 I have since studied various biological systems at several different institutions.

-Lately I’ve been doing a lot of simple pencil drawings.
+Lately I’ve been doing a lot of work with pan pastels and pastel pencils.
+I have also been doing graphite pencil drawings, primarily commissioned pet portraits (I AM available for commission).
 They are mostly available on Etsy.